Skip to Content

 Elephant Cake Tutorial

 #8: Time to let the kiddos decorate the cake!
-Make sure you have lots of different shapes and sizes of candies for any elephanty need.
+Make sure you have lots of different shapes and sizes of candies for any elephanty needs.
 FYI: The candy-shopping spree beforehand was always much anticipated and discussed.
 I think that may have contributed to this cake’s popularity in our house, because the birthday boy got first dibs on any leftover candy!

 When Boy was an itty-bitty he needed some help in deciding what went where, but at 24, he and Girl had it covered.